 BIO106: BIO II - Cellular/Molecular Biology

 Dr. Lenox has had a distinguished academic research and teaching career for over 25 years as a respected psychiatrist and neuroscientist with continuous NIH grant funding and more than 150 peer-reviewed publications, as well as reviews and book chapters, in the fields of molecular neuropharmacology and clinical psychopharmacology.
 He is also the recipient of numerous prestigious awards and honors that recognize his contributions to medicine, including the NARSAD Distinguished Investigator Award, Editor-in-Chief of Neuropsychopharmacology, Life Fellow of the American College...

 CNS drug discovery and development for both psychiatric and neurological disorders; molecular neuropharmacology and clinical psychopharmacology

-Dr. Katherine (Katy) Rudolph is physical therapist and researcher in the Westbrook College of Health Professions.
+Dr. Katherine (Katy) Rudolph is physical therapist and researcher in the Department of Physical Therapy in the Westbrook College of Health Professions at UNE.
 She earned an MSPT Boston University in 1989 and a PhD in Biomechanics and Movement Science from the University of Delaware (UD) in 1998.
 After post-doctoral training in the Center for Biodynamics at Boston Universitiy she accepted a faculty position at UD where she remained from September, 1999 thru August, 2011.
-While at UD she rose to the level of Associate Professor with tenure in the Department of Physical Therapy and served as the Director of the Interdisciplinary PhD Program...
+She joined the UNE family in September, 2011.

 Dr. Selvage earned a BSc in Psychology from the University of Oregon in 1986, a MPhil in Biology/Neuroscience from the University of Cambridge (UK) in 1996, and a PhD in Pharmacology and Toxicology from the University of Montana in 2001.